AdobeDocs/commerce-knowledge-base.en/help/faq/general/fastly-origin-cloaking-enablement-faq.md

 ## Does origin cloaking impact REST API?

-Fastly does not cache API calls, so the client should be fine with the change.
+[!DNL Fastly] does not cache API calls, so the client should be fine with the change.
 Origin cloaking only blocks requests that go straight to the origin, such as:

 ```php
 mywebsite.com.c.abcdefghijkl.ent.magento.cloud